alikazemkhanloo/react-native-reanimated-slider/readme.md

 | renderBallon          | ({   show: AnimatedValue,     text:String translateX: AnimatedValue  })=>React.Node | returns a React node to render as a ballon                                  |

-* note: to avoid crash you should set the min to something like `new Value(-0.00000001)

 ## Usage
 ```js